uroobaCodes/spotWeath/README.md

-# 🔍 Learning About JavaScript Web Apps
+# 🔍 About SpotWeath
 I built this project from scratch.
 I am not following any tutorial and I was on my own.
 I practiced a lot with codecademy and freecodecamp.
 I simply started building on my computer first because I had no idea we can build using a Vite setup as well.
 But this was a great learning process.
+The APIs used in this app are:
+1- LocationIQ (for reverse geocoding)
+2- weatherAPI
+3- JavaScript Leaflet library
+4- Geolocation web api (for coordinates)

 # 📜 Key Learning Points: